(and – why you should think of a liner, a sleeping bag and a sleeping mat as components in a ‘sleep system’)

 Questions which we receive about adding warmth with a liner frequently begin with (for instance) “I have a 20 Degree sleeping bag” (by which a ‘temperature rating’ of 20°F / -7°C is meant).

-It’s important to know that in the US, manufacturers are free to claim whatever ‘rating’ they choose for a sleeping bag.
-It is not standardized at all (no matter what store staff and bloggers may suggest).
-The European Union EN 13537 rating system has become more widespread in the US since this post was first written, but there’s still no obligation for a brand to adhere to it.
+Even though the European Union EN 13537 rating system has become the de facto standard for sleeping bag temperature rating in many countries (an improvement over the random numbers brands used to claim), it’s important to understand some limitations of the test.
 The EN 13537 test protocol uses heated mannequins dressed in a standard base layer in a sleeping bag, tested in a climate-controlled chamber.
-The test provides a ‘Lower’ rating (essentially a reference value for a male sleeper) and a ‘Comfort’ rating (the same but for a female sleeper).
+This test provides a ‘Lower’ rating (essentially a reference value for a male sleeper) and a ‘Comfort’ rating (the same but for a female sleeper).
 However – the mannequins don’t move inside the sleeping bags, and thus the design weaknesses of some bags do not become apparent.
 We’ll cover design points in a moment.

-So – be wary of using ‘ratings’ as a baseline which a thermal liner should enhance.
+So – be wary of relying too heavily on ‘ratings’ as a baseline which a thermal liner should enhance.

 Design points of sleeping bags which affect performance include how well the draft tube covers the zipper, how effectively the hood seals around your head, and whether or not the insulation is prevented from shifting (and whether it has deteriorated into clumps and gaps).
 All these things cause heat to ‘leak out’ of a sleeping bag.